 - Promote it on social media

 Aside from writing for different publications, both Ann and I have also spoken at a number of events.
 Ann has been a speaker at one of the events of Optimus Education; while I have been invited to speak at a number of events both here in the UK and overseas.
-This summer I will be one of the speakers at Mental Health Blog Awards to be held at Portsmouth on 27th July.

 It was an afternoon filled with learning and insights about the blogging.
 We thank Dr Anna Kennedy for inviting us on her show and we hope that her listeners enjoyed today’s show as much as we did.